stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 RRtype
-: The type of generalized NOTIFY that this DSYNC RR defines the desired target address for.
-For now, only CDS and CSYNC are supported values.
+: The type of generalized NOTIFY that this DSYNC RR defines the desired target address for (see "Resource Record (RR) TYPEs" IANA registry).
+For now, only CDS and CSYNC are supported values, with the former indicating an updated CDS or CDNSKEY record set.

 Scheme
-: The scheme for locating the desired notification address.
-The range is 0-255.
+: The scheme indicates the mode used for locating the desired notification address.
 This is an 8 bit unsigned integer.
-The value 0 is an error, and values 128-255 are reserved for private use.
-The value 1 is described in this document, and all other values are currently unspecified.
+Records with value 0 (null scheme) are ignored by consumers.
+Value 1 is described in this document, and values 128-255 are reserved for private use.
+All other values are currently unspecified.

 Port
 : The port on the target host of the notification service.
-The range is 0-65535.
 This is a 16 bit unsigned integer in network byte order.

 Target
-: The domain name of the target host providing the service of listening for generalized notifications of the specified type.
+: The fully-qualified, uncompressed domain name of the target host providing the service of listening for generalized notifications of the specified type.
 This name MUST resolve to one or more address records.

 ## Semantics

-For now, the only scheme defined is scheme=1 with the interpretation that when a new CDS (or CDNSKEY or CSYNC) is published, a NOTIFY(CDS) or NOTIFY(CSYNC) should be sent to the address and port listed in the corresponding NOTIFY RRset.
+For now, the only scheme defined is scheme=1 with the interpretation that when a new CDS/CDNSKEY (or CSYNC) is published, a NOTIFY(CDS) (or NOTIFY(CSYNC)) should be sent to the address and port listed in the corresponding NOTIFY RRset.

-Other schemes are possible, but are out of scope for this document.

-Example:
+Example (for the owner names of these records, see {{signaling}}):

-    parent.
-IN DSYNC CDS   1 5359 cds-scanner.parent.
+    IN DSYNC CDS   1 5359 cds-scanner.example.net.
-    parent.
-IN DSYNC CSYNC 1 5360 csync-scanner.parent.
+    IN DSYNC CSYNC 1 5360 csync-scanner.example.net.

-From the perspective of this protocol, the NOTIFY(CDS) packet is simply sent to the parent's published notification address.
-However, should this turn out not to be sufficient, it is possible to define a new "scheme" that specifies alternative logic for dealing with such requirements.
-Description of internal processing in the recipient end or for locating the recipient are out of scope of this document.
+Should a need for other mechanisms arise, other schemes may be defined to deal with such requirements using alternative logic.

 ## Rationale